-Academic Suspension - is a status assigned when the record of academic progress and/or achievement is unacceptable to the extent that the student is not permitted to continue to enroll in the Center System.
+Academic Suspension is a status assigned when the record of satisfactory progress and/or achievement is unacceptable to the extent that the student is not permitted to continue to enroll in the University.

 Probation and suspension status: The University is concerned about students whose academic achievements seem to indicate that they are not able to meet the expectations of their instructors or are experiencing other problems that may be interfering with their studies.
 A probation action is an advisory warning that a student should take appropriate actions to improve his/her achievement.

-A suspension action is taken when the Center System feels that the student's academic achievement record to date indicates a need to interrupt enrolled status to reassess and reevaluate goals and plans.
-A student who has been placed on probation to the factors that may be involved.
-The Center System encourages such students to seek assistance from counselors, advisors and course instructors.
+A suspension action is taken when the University feels that the student's academic achievement record to date indicates a need to interrupt enrolled status to reassess and reevaluate goals and plans.
+A student who has been placed on probation or suspension status should give careful consideration to the factors that may be involved.
+The institution encourages such students to seek assistance from counselors, advisors and course instructors.

 Every student is expected to maintain at least a C average (2.0 GPA) on all work carried.
 Failure to achieve this minimum C average (2.0 GPA) in any term will result in a probation, final probation or suspension action at the end of that term.
 Suspension actions are taken at the end of each semester.

-Students are expected to make satisfactory progress in their course of study.
-Those who do not complete at least half of the credits for which they are registered as of the end of the period for adding classes in any one semester, shall be required to participate in an academic counseling session, and may have conditions imposed by the campus Academic Action Committee for the next semester in which they register.
+Satisfactory Progress Standards: Students are expected to make satisfactory progress in their course of study.
+Those who withdraw from their entire program or do not complete at least half of the maximum number of credits for which they are registered during the first two weeks of classes in any one semester will be warned.
+Once a student has been warned, suspension will result if the student either withdraws completely or again does not complete at least half of the maximum number of credits for which registered during the first two weeks of classes, in either of the next two semesters for which the student has been registered.